cinnData/MLearning/5. Linear regression/README.md

 `mod.fit(X, y)`

 Depending on the type of model, `fit` will do different jobs.
 For `linreg`, the prediction is obtained by means of a linear equation, so `fit` finds the optimal coefficients for the equation.
-That the model extracted is the one for which the match between the **actual target values** (the vector `y`) and the **predicted target values** is the best possible.
-If we use the linear regression default, this means the least squares method.
+This means that the model extracted is the one for which the match between the **actual target values** (the vector `y`) and the **predicted target values** (the vector `y_pred` below) is the best possible.
+If we use the linear regression default, this is operationalized by the least squares method.

 Once the model has been fitted to the data (it has been learned), the predicted values are obtained with the method `predict`: